BasedLinux/bsd/doc/manual/source/release-notes/rl-2.8.md

 # Release 2.8 (2022-04-19)

-* New experimental command: `nix fmt`, which applies a formatter defined by the `formatter.<system>` flake output to the Nix expressions in a flake.
+* New experimental command: `bsd fmt`, which applies a formatter defined by the `formatter.<system>` flake output to the Bsd expressions in a flake.

-* Various Nix commands can now read expressions from standard input using `--file -`.
+* Various Bsd commands can now read expressions from standard input using `--file -`.

 * New experimental builtin function `builtins.fetchClosure` that